Goltergaul/definition/README.md

 user.username = "Alice" # => NoMethodError (ValueObjects are immutable)
 user[:username] = "Alice" # => FrozenError (ValueObjects are immutable)

-User.new(username: "johndoe") # => Definition::InvalidValueObjectError: hash does not include :last_name
+User.new(username: "johndoe") # => Definition::InvalidValueObjectError: hash does not include :password
 ```

 Value objects delegate all calls to the output value of the defined definition,